manojMKJ/PCA-EXP-1-SUM-ARRAY-GPU-AY-23-24/README.md

 #endif // _COMMON_H
 //The seconds() function you've provided is a utility function written in C/C++
 // to measure elapsed time with a high degree of precision.
-//It uses the gettimeofday function, which is available on UNIX-like systems
+It uses the gettimeofday function, which is available on UNIX-like systems
  //(e.g., Linux, macOS), to retrieve the current time

 void checkResult(float *hostRef, float *gpuRef, const int N)